RuiFilipeCampos/MontyCarlo/README.md

 ## The issue with multi-platforming and the use of Dockers

 Making this code multi-platform has been a problem.
 I won't get into details but, the simplest solution was to Dockerize the thing.
 I have a lot of concerns reggarding the sacrifice in computational speed.
 Mostly because it took a lot of hard work to bring it to a competitive level.
-It's on par with PENELOPE, which is written in FORTRAN (sidenote: MontyCarlo draws some of its most critical algorithms from PENELOPE, such as the condensed history scheme and the GOS model, they are wonderful pieces of work well and I plan on making tons of improvements, both to my current implementation and to the methods themselves).
+It's on par with PENELOPE, which is written in FORTRAN (sidenote: MontyCarlo draws some of its most critical algorithms from PENELOPE, such as the condensed history scheme and the GOS model, they are wonderful pieces of work and I plan on making tons of improvements, both to my current implementation and to the methods themselves).

 I have some ideas on how to approach this problem.
 But it is far too early to write about them.